VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 This year, we have three bus routes, which are:

-- Route A: Illinois Institute of Technology → University of Illinois Urbana-Champaign → Vanderbilt University
-- Route B: Purdue → Vanderbilt University
-- Route C: Georgia Tech -> Vanderbilt University
+Blue Bus: Purdue (West Lafayette) > Vanderbilt (Nashville) [Details here](https://www.eventbrite.com/e/76710004689) Red Bus: GTech (Atlanta) > Vanderbilt (Nashville) [Details here](https://www.eventbrite.com/e/76708299589) Green Bus: Illinois Institute of Tech (Chicago) > UIUC (Champaign) > Vanderbilt (Nashville) [Details here](https://www.eventbrite.com/e/76706281553)

+Code for eventbrite: vh2019b

 We will not be allowing any walk-ins this year.

-The official bus departure times and pickup locations can be found [here](https://www.bus.com/event-summary/484659946-vandy-hacks-2018-november-2nd?access-token=73a2bc44-3979-45cf-802e-cdd1f95fee04).
 If you have any questions, email us at [travel@vandyhacks.org](mailto:travel@vandyhacks.org).

 # <a name="reimbursements"></a>Reimbursements

-In order to receive travel reimbursement, you must have already been contacted and had the reimbursement confirmed.
-You will also need to fill out a form on Saturday during our Reimbursement Open House from , so make sure you’ve filled it out before you leave.
-You will need to know your social security number to complete the form, so have it ready to go.
-Check out our travel reimbursement policy at [travel.vandyhacks.org](https://travel.vandyhacks.org).
+Getting travel reimbursement consists of filling in and submitting the vendor approval forms before the start of the event (aka 5:30pm CST November 1st) so that Vanderbilt can direct deposit the money after the event.
+You will be required to show us the receipt during the event.
+For the travel back you have to send in your receipts to travel@vandyhacks.org within one week of VH (by November 10th 11:59pm) along with your name and email used for your application.

+Instructions for W-9 form: You must print this form and fill it out because the signature must be by hand to be valid.
+On page 1 fill out fields 1, 3 (Individual), 5, 6, Part I (Taxpayer ID Number) with your social security number, Part II (Certification) with your signature and the date.
+Redcap is a secure web application (HIPAA certified) and only two board members will have access to the forms before they are handed over to Vanderbilt's administration.
+If you would prefer not to enter your SSN you can fill out and upload the rest and then email travel@vandyhacks.org to set up a time to call the person in charge of travel reimbursements so that they can write in your SSN at our end.

+Instructions for ACH form: You must print this form and fill it out because the signature must be by hand to be valid.
+In place of the EFT/EDI contact and A/R contact you simply fill in your details once again.
+This form is tailored to businesses, hence the repetition.
+You can find your ACH routing# in your checkbook.

+Please email travel@vandyhacks.org with any questions!

 # <a name="parking"></a>Parking

 Parking will be provided free of charge at the 25th Avenue Parking Garage located at 2461 Highland Ave, Nashville, TN 37212.
-Please use the Highland Avenue entrance, located along Highland Ave between 25th Ave S and 24th Ave S. Park in any non-reserved Zone 3 parking space (tentative).
+Please use the Highland Avenue entrance, located along Highland Ave between 25th Ave S and 24th Ave S. Park in any non-reserved Zone 3 parking space.

 ![Parking Garage](./images/25th-parking.jpg)